alexandersanford/alexandersanford/README.md

 - 👋 Hi, I’m @alexandersanford
 - 👀 I’m interested in software development, systems engineering, cybersecurity, and everything else.
 - 🌱 I’m currently learning computer and network security (and working on practice exams for my Security+ cert)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Python, Java, Scala, and C projects (and I'm willing to learn other languages too!)
 - 📫 How to reach me: alex.b.sanford@gmail.com

 <!---